David Oks: Subsequent work

-According to The American Prospect, Oks has been involved with the creation of the Gravel Institute, a 501(c)4 advocacy group that promotes progressive causes and ideas through YouTube videos.
+According to The American Prospect, Oks was involved with the creation of the Gravel Institute, a now defunct advocacy group that promoted progressive causes and ideas through YouTube videos.

+Oks has written several articles for Palladium Magazine, including reporting from Afghanistan and Ukraine.

+With Henry Williams, Oks published a piece in American Affairs arguing that outside of East Asia, development built on manufacturing has generally failed and has weak prospects.